mcidclan/apov-gu-navigator/README.md

 For the 1bcm version, build the main-1bcm with:
     make -f Makefile-1bcm clean; make -f Makefile-1bcm;

-You nee to generate the apov file as the following example:
+You need to generate the apov file as the following example:
     ./bin/apov space-block-size:256 vertical-pov-count:45 horizontal-pov-count:45 \
         ray-step:256 max-ray-depth:128 projection-depth:400 use-1bit-color-mapping \
         export-header color-map-size:8

-This options file is not needed.
+The options file is not needed.

 What is 1BCM?
 1BCM means "1 bit color mapping".
 The idea is to generate two frames which could